 Common Across All Three Strategic Brand Initiatives

 In any brand building initiative – whether company rebranding, repositioning or brand refresh – the starting point is your customer and the key problem your health or wellness brand can uniquely solve.
 To build relevance, you must understand your primary audience – beyond their demographics to their pain points, attitudes and behaviors.

 The ultimate goal for any branding initiative is to establish stronger engagement with a target audience.
-To involve customers in a deeper, more sustained relationship with your product or brand.
 And more (emotionally) engaged customers translate to positive consumer behavior, sales and profitability.

 Here are a few indications that the time might be right for your company to consider a brand refresh (versus a complete company rebranding or repositioning).
 Of course, all of these factors below need to be taken into consideration, diagnosed and weighed before determining the right path forward.

 It’s inevitable that all businesses experience stalled growth at some point.
 If you’ve stalled out and want to grow faster, a brand refresh can be the jolt of new brand energy you require.
 Of course, it’s necessary to go deep to find the root of the problem.
 External forces impacting this slowdown could include aggressive competition, changing industry dynamics and evolving customer priorities.

 Regardless, your brand differentiation has faded and you need to 1) bring customers back into the fold, 2) rejuvenate sales and 3) create renewed internal engagement companywide.

 Across multiple health and wellness segments, competitors are rewriting the rules of the game.
 Segments are overlapping, converging and being reimagined.
 Diversity and innovation are driving the industry forward and defining a new era of wellness for the modern consumer.

 - Allbirds is changing behavior within Athleisure and Fashion.

 - Mirror (purchased by Lululemon) is disrupting Fitness.